How to Take Full Advantage of Your Maternity Letter

-If there has been projects that co-workers believe need your attention now is the time to set firm boundaries.
+If there have been projects that co-workers believe need your attention now is the time to set firm boundaries.
 Name a cut off time when new projects won’t be allowed in your schedule.
 This may be as soon as you announce your pregnancy or perhaps it’ll be when you are half way through your pregnancy.
 This will be your call to make, remember you always have a choice.

 If you do not want your pregnancy to be private, state that.
 If it’s something you don’t want to discuss, set the boundary in your letter that you prefer to keep conversations on professional topics.
 If you change your mind down the line, so be it, again, you always have a choice.

-Give suggestions and recommendations
+Give Suggestions and Recommendations

 You know your job the best so your employer will be extremely interested in your opinion about your daily duties.
-In your letter you can list out your current projects and who in your department would work best with what project or client.
+In your letter, you can list out your current projects and who in your department would work best with what project or client.
 Also, create a handoff plan including when you’d like to start meeting with co-workers, when you’ll tell your clients your happy news, and how you’d like to the transition progress.